besdiracgrid/module-cvmfs/README.md

 ## Usage by modules

 Initialize `Environment Modules`.
-Change the shell type if not using
+Change the shell type accordingly if not using bash:
-bash:

 ```shell
 unset MODULEPATH